Alec Udell

-Alec Udell (born 1995) is an American racing driver from Houston, Texas.
+Alec Robert Udell (born November 28, 1995) is an American racing driver from Houston, Texas.
 He has won the 2019 SRO GT4 European series Silver cup championship, the 2016 Pirelli World Challenge GT3 Cup championship and the 2013 Nasa Pro American Iron National Championship.

 Racing career

 Early career

 Alec grew up racing go-karts initially around Texas then moved into national competition, winning 4 national karting Championships.
 At the age of 15 he became the youngest driver, at the time, to race in the professional Pirelli World Challenge Racing series, racing a Chevrolet Camaro.

 Pirelli World Challenge GTS

 From 2011 to 2014 Udell competed in the Pirelli World Challenge GTS category (now known as the SRO America GT4 series).
 In this series he competed in a Chevrolet Camaro (2011) with Momentum Autosports and a Ford Boss 302 (2012-2014) with Motorsports Development Group.
 In the 4 seasons of racing in the GTS category Alec garnered 4 podium finishes, 1 pole position and one fastest race lap.